bisnouk/6therm/README.md

 It is developed on the Arduino environment which supports the RP-2040.

-Icon images are stored in tabs ^ e.g. DASH_01.h etc more than one icon can be in a header file Arrays containing FLASH images can be created with UTFT library tool: (libraries\UTFT\Tools\ImageConverter565.exe) Convert to .c format then copy into a new tab
+All icon images are stored in tabs ^ e.g. DASH_01.h Arrays containing FLASH images can be created with UTFT library tool: (libraries\UTFT\Tools\ImageConverter565.exe) Convert to .c format then copy into a new tab